vuongducphuong/documentation/content/applications/productivity/mail_plugins/gmail.rst

 a :guilabel:`Success!` message.
 After that, close the window.
 The Gmail inbox and Leansoft database are now connected.

-Odoo On-Premise users
+Leansoft On-Premise users
 =====================

-For databases hosted on servers other than Leansoft Online (or Odoo.sh), follow the steps below to configure the Gmail Plugin.
+For databases hosted on servers other than Leansoft Online (or Leansoft.sh), follow the steps below to configure the Gmail Plugin.

 .. note::